 Director.
-Mr. Javorsky has been a member of the board since November 2009.
-For the past five years he has been involved in the following agricultural enterprises: wheat, cotton, milo, sesame, hay, cow-calf and custom cotton harvesting and some custom planting.
-He is President of Welderson Farms Inc., a family farming operation; part owner of A&K Skid Steer Service, a cedar tree removal business; board chairman of the Western Oklahoma Christian School, a private elementary school in Clinton; a member of the Corn Bible Academy Relocation Committee and member of Friends of Christian Education Board, both educational committees; and was formerly on the Board of Directors of Midwest Farmer's Coop, a cotton gin, feed, fertilizer and fuel coop.
-His term will expire in 2015.
+Mr. Javorsky was first elected to the Board in 2009.
+For the past five years he has been engaged in production agriculture in Western Oklahoma with principal enterprises consisting of wheat, cotton, milo, sesame, hay, canola, and cow/calf production together with custom planting and cotton harvesting.
+Mr. Javorsky is President of Welderson Farms Inc., a family farming operation and Board Chairman of the Western Oklahoma Christian School, a private elementary school in Clinton, Oklahoma.
+He is a member of the Corn Bible Academy Relocation Committee and a member of Friends of Christian Education Board, both educational groups in Western Oklahoma.
+He was formerly on the Board of Directors of Midwest Farmer's Coop, a cotton gin, feed, fertilizer and fuel coop.
+Mr. Javorsky was elected to a three year term expiring in 2018.